-A bootable backup represents a separate backup device that you can use to temporarily boot and run your computer in an emergency or that you can use as an immediate and permanent replacement for your computer's Windows system disk.
-A bootable backup is sometimes referred to as a clone backup because it maintains a duplicate copy ("clone") of your Windows system disk.
+A bootable backup represents a separate backup device that you can use to temporarily boot and run the server in an emergency or that you can use as an immediate and permanent replacement for the server's system disk device.
+A bootable backup is sometimes referred to as a clone backup because it maintains a duplicate copy ("clone") of the system disk device.

 Bootable backups provide the advantage of instant recovery because a separate data restoration process is unnecessary.
-Recovery is simply a matter of restarting your computer from the bootable backup.
-For example, if your Windows system disk fails or becomes corrupted, you can permanently replace it with your bootable backup or temporarily change your computer's boot sequence to designate your bootable backup as the preferred boot device.
+Recovery is simply a matter of restarting the server from the bootable backup.
+For example, if the server's system disk device fails or becomes corrupted, you can permanently replace it with the bootable backup or temporarily change the server's boot sequence to designate the bootable backup as the preferred boot device.

-Bootable backups also provide you with immediate access to all of your files and data.
-For example, you can use Windows Explorer to retrieve a specific file or folder directly from your backup without having to separately mount your backup or extract files or folders from the backup.
+Bootable backups also provide you with immediate access to all of the files and data.
+For example, you can use Windows File Explorer to retrieve a specific file or folder directly from the backup without having to separately mount the backup or extract files or folders from the backup.

-Because a bootable backup is a copy of your entire system hard disk made to another disk, it provides you with the ability to recover only a single point-in-time.
-For example, the backup will contain only those files and folders that were present on your Windows system disk when the backup was created or last updated.
-Each time you update a bootable backup, the prior contents of the backup are replaced with the current contents of your Windows system disk.
+Because a bootable backup represents a single, point-in-time copy of the Windows system disk device, it provides you with the ability to recover only a single point-in-time.
+For example, the backup will contain only those files and folders that were present on the server's system disk device when the backup was created or last updated.
+Each time you update a bootable backup, the prior contents of the backup are replaced with the current contents of the system disk device.

-Using two or more separate disks to maintain additional bootable backups in a backup rotation is necessary when additional point-in-time backups are desired.
+Using two or more separate disk devices to maintain additional bootable backups in a backup rotation is necessary when additional point-in-time backups are desired.
 This practice is also recommended to provide redundancy from backup corruption, which can occur when a bootable backup is interrupted during an update.

-When relying strictly on a bootable backup to protect your computer, it is good practice to rotate the backup disk between each successive backup.
-For example, if you update your bootable backup weekly, you might use two separate disks to maintain two independent bootable backups for your computer.
-On the first week, you would back up your computer to your first backup disk.
-On the second week, you would back up your computer to your second backup disk.
-On the third week, you would back up your computer to your first backup disk again, and so on.
+When relying strictly on a bootable backup to protect a server, it is good practice to rotate the backup disk device between each successive backup.
+For example, if you update the bootable backup weekly, you might use two separate disks to maintain two independent bootable backups for the server.
+On the first week, you would back up the server to the first backup disk.
+On the second week, you would back up the server to the second backup disk.
+On the third week, you would back up the server to the first backup disk again, and so on.
 In this way, should a problem develop with one of the backups, you can still fall back to the older backup to recover.

-Using Casper to create and maintain a bootable backup for your computer system requires a hard disk large enough to accommodate all of the data on the current Windows system hard disk.
-For a desktop system, using a second internal hard disk or one mounted in a removable (mobile) drive bay for the backup hard disk is ideal.
-If the desktop system supports booting from eSATA or USB hard disk type devices, using an external hard disk for the backup is also ideal.
-For a notebook computer, a secondary media bay or external USB, Firewire, or eSATA hard disk enclosure designed specifically for a 2.5" notebook hard disk is recommended to mount and attach the backup hard disk to the notebook.
-Using a 3.5" external desktop hard disk as the backup for a notebook is not recommended unless the notebook supports booting from eSATA or USB hard disk type devices.
+Using Casper to create and maintain a bootable backup for a server requires another disk device large enough to accommodate all of the data on the server's current system disk device.
+A second internal hard disk, or one mounted in a removable (mobile) drive bay is ideal.
+If the server supports booting from eSATA or USB hard disk type devices, using an external hard disk for the backup is also ideal.